 A rating for surface water impacts from metals and metalloids will depend on surface and sub-surface hydrology.
-The circumneutral pH values by day 35 in the contaminant and metalloid dynamics tests undertaken in this study, however, means that longer term impacts are unlikely.
-As with the soil pore-water risks, those for surface waters are likely to relate to the oxyanions arsenic (As) and vanadium (V), and also manganese (Mn).
-Chemical reactions with soils and interactions at the soil/water interface are likely to diminish hazards from upward soil metal flux.
-The highest risk is likely to be during low flows where the soil to water ratio is high; metals will be most concentrated.
+The slightly acidic to circumneutral pH values in this study, however, means that longer term impacts are unlikely.
+Chemical reactions with soils and interactions at the soil/water interface are likely to diminish any minor hazards from metal flux.
+The highest risk is likely to be during low flows where the soil to water ratio is high: metals will be most concentrated.
 The risk to surface metal and metalloid flux is considered lowest where high flows are available to both dilute metal and metalloid concentrations and transport these downwards in the soil profile.
-Due to enhanced mobility of metalloids at higher pH, the hazard cannot be assumed to be insignificant with the limited time series data available in this study, hence a minor rating for consequence is applied.
-The risk to surface waters from metal mobilisation is therefore considered to be medium (Table 4-4).
-The Phase 1 study sampled two soil pit-waters and noted high concentrations above ANZECC/ARMCANZ environmental protection guidelines for the nutrients ammonium (NH4) and phosphate (PO4) as well as high manganese (Mn), cobalt (Co) and zinc (Zn).
+Due to enhanced mobility of metalloids at higher pH, the hazard cannot be assumed to be insignificant with the limited time series data available in this study, hence an insignificant to minor rating for consequence is applied.
+The risk to surface waters from metal mobilisation is therefore considered to be low to medium (Table 4-4).